stupendousC/schedulePlusPlus/README.md

 This is my capstone project for <a href="https://adadevelopersacademy.org">Ada Developers Academy</a>.
 I made this in 4 weeks, and that includes the front end (what you see right here), and the [back end](https://github.com/stupendousC/schedule).

 The front end is written in Javascript with React, and it's deployed via AWS S3, you can find it [here](http://schedplusplus.s3-website-us-west-2.amazonaws.com/).
 The front end is not yet fully functional when deployed due to limitations in Google OAuth when your app has not been fully verified by them (which takes 3-5 weeks).
-When run locally you, will be able to log in with this dummy google authorization of email = FakeEmployee001@yahoo.com and password = RealPassword001, which is attached to an employee named Lisa Simpson, and you'll be able to play with the employee dashboard functions.
+When run locally, you will be able to log in with this dummy google authorization of email = FakeEmployee001@yahoo.com and password = RealPassword001, which is attached to an employee named Lisa Simpson, and you'll be able to play with the employee dashboard functions.
 For now you can still play with it on http://localhost:3000/.

 The back end is written in Java using the Spring Boot framework, plus PostgreSQL database.
 Deployed via AWS Elastic Beanstalk [here](http://schedplusplusbackend.us-west-2.elasticbeanstalk.com/).